Measuring sugar levels in blood and urine yourself

 • Then carefully place the drop of blood on the test strip without smearing it.

-If you measure your blood sugar levels frequently, pricking yourself is less uncomfortable if you use a different finger, or a different place on your finger, each time.
+If you measure your blood sugar levels frequently, pricking yourself is less uncomfortable if you use a different finger – or a different place on your finger – each time.

-What does the result mean?
+What does the reading mean?

-Measuring blood sugar levels in a laboratory
+When is blood sugar measured in a laboratory?

 Landgraf R, Aberle J, Birkenfeld AL et al. Therapy of Type 2 Diabetes.
 Exp Clin Endocrinol Diabetes 2019; 127(S 01): S73-S92.